top of page

 • Sara Zanelletti | Learn Italian Now

-about me about me about me I'm a native Italian from a small city outside of Milan.
-To further my studies, I moved abroad to study foreign languages, primarily English.
-A passion for language was ignited, so I left Europe to apply my education in America.
-Along the way, I've also pursued other passions including dance, acting, writing, and many other facets of the entertainment business.
-Today, I'm a published author, 'Non ho chiesto l'America, and creator of social media show 'Sara Z La La Land Stories', where I interview public figures in English and Italian.
-I’m currently living in Los Angeles, California, where I specialize in teaching Italian to professionals in the film and entertainment industry, as well as students from around the world who want to master the art of the Italian language.
-Lesson Packages Shop on Amazon Shop on Barnes & Noble Listen on Spotify Working with Clients From Working with Clients From Working with Clients From Mynor P. Businessman - Boston, MA I was in Italy two years ago and I had a lot of fun.
+Get to know more about Sara Zanelletti, published author, Italian native, and language expert.
+About Me.
+Ciao a tutti!
+Sara Zanelletti here.
+Piacere!
+I'm so excited to meet all of you.
+I'm from the Emilia-Romagna region of Northern Italy.
+While studying dance in Milan, I was discovered by Cirque du Soleil and moved to Las Vegas.
+I performed as a lead ballerina for Cirque, but found my way to Los Angeles where I pursued acting, writing, and many other facets of the entertainment business.
+In 2022, my book, 'Non ho chiesto l'America ' , was published.
+A dream come true.
+I'm also the creator and producer of social media show 'Sara Z - La La Land Stories ' , where I interview public figures in English and Italian.
+However, regardless of where I turn, I always find myself back at my true passion, teaching the Italian language.
+More from Sara Zanelletti More from Sara Zanelletti More from Sara Zanelletti More from Sara Zanelletti Out Now!
+Barnes and Noble Amazon On Spotify Sara Zanelletti (Sara Z) incontra, da Los Angeles, grandi ospiti provenienti da ogni parte del mondo.
+Racconti di vita dai quali trarre ispirazione.
+Translation: Sara Zanelletti (Sara Z) meets, from Los Angeles, great guests from all over the world.
+Life stories from which to draw inspiration.
+Follow Sara On Insta Follow Sara On Insta Follow Sara On Insta Follow Sara On Insta Working with Clients From Mynor P. Businessman - Boston, MA I was in Italy two years ago and I had a lot of fun.
 When you visit smaller towns in Italy, the experience is so much better if you speak the language.
 This inspired me to learn the language.
 I have a demanding schedule so I was looking for a teacher with f lexible and manageable lesson structure .
 Sara's classes are well structured, thoughtfully planned, and perfectly catered to the student's individual language proficiency and needs.
 I started wanting to learn a few phrases, but now I love the Italian language.
 Sara is a VIP option for individualized curriculum.

 View All